SamyukthaMahesh/health_insurance_fraud/README.md

 	4. Train-1542865627584 to ProviderData.csv

-Tableau_final.twb  has the exploration done via tableau
+Tableau_final.twb  has the exploration done via tableau.
+The file for tableau is the excel sheet named  " Fraud Detection Data"